sarahciston/codingcare/posts/0critintro.md

 - Loukissas' "all data are local" (the relativity of the network, the position, scale). data settings not data sets (place setting, "thinking locally is thinking critically")
 >"When data do seem to confer transparency, it is because we are shielded from important details about the context of their creation or display."
 >"data-driven systems [...] are locally contingent and even fragile.
 Designs dependent on data must be maintained and repaired on a regular basis to ensure that they are in sync with changes in the data themselves or the encompassing infrastructure of the place."
+>>[@loukissasAllDataAre2019]

+// [alex langland] craft moved from artisan skill building over a lifetime, an integral part of life sustaining to a hobby practiced on the side. technocraft can hold both meanings. craft points to a lifecycle of care that starts with "a tended landscape, the sustainable production of raw materials, intelligently processed, beautifully made, fit for purpose, fondly used, ingeniously reused, considerately discarded, and then given back to the earth" [craeft via podcast] [@langlandsCraeft2019]

 **LEGACIES:**